Satellite Data Suggest The Coronavirus Hit Wuhan As Early As August, As Accusations Of A Cover Up Grow

 Though it was widely believed the the novel coronavirus, which spurred a major global pandemic, first hit the Chinese city of Wuhan this past November, satellite data are now suggesting that it was spreading through the population as early as August 2019.

-According to CNN, a new study that analyzed traffic outside of hospital parking lots in Wuhan noted a marked spike in vehicles starting in the late summer month compared to the year before.
+According to CNN, a new study that analyzed traffic outside of hospital parking lots in Wuhan noted a marked spike in vehicles starting in August, as compared to the year before.
 Experts believe that the uptick was likely due to COVID-19.

 In images from October 2018, there were reportedly 171 vehicles in the parking lot at Tianyou Hospital, one of Wuhan’s largest health centers.
 Data from 2019 showed 285 cars — a 67 percent increase.

-The findings were echoed in other hospitals around the city as well, with some experiencing a 90 percent increase in parking lot capacity.
+The findings were echoed in other hospitals around the city as well, with some experiencing a 90 percent increase in traffic.

-The traffic analysis was then coupled by the fact that searches of symptoms related to the deadly virus — like a dry cough — also increased on China’s main search engine Baidu.
+The traffic analysis was then amplified by the fact that searches of symptoms related to the deadly virus — like a dry cough — also increased on China’s main search engine Baidu during that time.

 “Individual hospitals have days of high relative volume in both fall and winter 2019.
 However, between September and October 2019, five of the six hospitals show their highest relative daily volume of the analyzed series, coinciding with elevated levels of Baidu search queries for the terms ‘diarrhea’ and ‘cough,'” the study claimed.